polesapart/timekpr-next/README.md

 ## Navigation guide

-**This README** is useful, but quite large, so I have prepared a guide for You.
+**This README** is useful, but quite large, so I have prepared a guide for you.

 * About functionality: